jwcarr/eyekit/GUIDE.md

 ### The TextBlock object

 A `TextBlock` can represent a word, sentence, or passage of text.
-When you create a `TextBlock` object, it is necessary to specify various details such as its position on the screen and the font.
-Let's begin by creating a `TextBlock` representing a single sentence:
+When you create a `TextBlock` object, it is necessary to specify various details such as its position on the screen and the font:

 ```python
 >>> sentence = 'The quick brown fox [jump]{stem}[ed]{suffix} over the lazy dog.'